liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 1. Navigate to Knowledge Base Display's *Configuration* dialog and select the *Setup* &rarr; *Display Settings* tab.

 2. Enter the prefix into the *Content Root Prefix* field and click *Save*.

 Awesome!
-Now you know how to use Knowledge Base Display to display several articles that users can choose from.
+Now you know how to use Knowledge Base Display to display several sets of articles.
 Next, you'll learn how to use the Knowledge Base Article app to display only individual articles.

 ## Knowledge Base Article [](id=knowledge-base-article)

 The Knowledge Base Article app lets you show a single article's content.
 It even shows abstracts of child articles.
-You can add multiple instances of the Knowledge Base Article app to a page, and each one can display a different article.
+You can add multiple instances of the Knowledge Base Article app to a page, and each one can show a different article.

 To display an article follow these steps:

 1. Click the *Please configure this portlet to make it visible to all users* link, choose an article, and click *Save*.

 2. Refresh the page to display the article.

     You can also use the *Setup* &rarr; *General* tab of the app's